dosemu2/dosemu2/doc/README.txt

    To install it:

-     * Create a (symbolic) link /dev/cdrom to the device file of your drive or use the cdrom statement in /etc/dosemu.conf to define it.
+     * Create a (symbolic) link /dev/cdrom to the device file of your drive or use the cdrom statement in dosemu.conf to define it.
      * Make sure that you have read/write access to the device file of your drive, otherwise you won't be able to use the cdrom under Dosemu directly because of security reasons.
      * Load cdrom.sys within your config.sys file with e.g.:

-        devicehigh=c:\emu\cdrom.sys
+        devicehigh=c:\dosemu\cdrom.sys

      * Start Microsoft cdrom extension as follows:

         mscdex /d:mscd0001 /l:driveletter

+       or

+        shsucdex /d:mscd0001 /l:driveletter

    To change the cd while Dosemu is running, use the DOS program 'eject.com'.
 It is not possible to change the disk, when the drive has